Lionel Abate Etoundi

-Lionel Abate Etoundi (born 25 September 2000) is a Cameroonian professional footballer who plays as a forward for Polish club Wisła Sandomierz, on loan from Podbeskidzie Bielsko-Biała.
+Lionel Abate Etoundi (born 25 September 2000) is a Cameroonian professional footballer who plays as a forward for Slovak club Železiarne Podbrezová.

 Club career

 He started his career at local Cameroonian side AS Fortuna, from where he made a loan move to the United States joining Real Monarchs.
 Etoundi made 9 appearances and scored once for the team in the 2019 USL Championship season.
 He was part of the championship winning team.

 On 18 January 2022, he joined Polish fifth division club Kuźnia Ustroń.
 In July 2022, Etoundi moved to I liga side Podbeskidzie Bielsko-Biała, initially to play for their reserve team.
 On 30 August 2022, he was registered to play in I liga and made his debut for the senior team, scoring once in a 2–1 Polish Cup away loss against Lechia Zielona Góra.

 On 17 February 2023, he was loaned to fourth division club Wisła Sandomierz until the end of the season.

+On 23 January 2025, Etoundi moved to Slovak club Železiarne Podbrezová on a three-and-a-half-year contract.